amrit2104/gc-webathon-2023/README.md

 ### Installations Required:
 npm install : run this command to install all dependencies which is stored in my package.json

-nodeman app.js / node app.js / npm start: to run the webapp locally.
+nodemon app.js / node app.js / npm start: to run the webapp locally.

 ### Technology Used :
 Frontend : EJS, CSS, BootStrap, Javascript